-(Submissions included chronologically – scroll to bottom for most recent)
+(Submissions included chronologically — most recent at the top)

 Harvest Moon 2015.
 I’m a she who danced he, and he danced she.
 Confusing?
 Not until Saturday night, when she wore slacks and he wore a kilt.
 The square was befuddled.
 Is there a name for that, they asked?
 Yes, “arky”!
 How simple is that?

 Many years ago, the annual January Jubilee festival was held in Philadelphia.
 At the first festival I attended (in 1980), there were more than two squares of Rutgers Promenaders in the Plus hall.
 We decided to have some fun by holding a “challenge of the sexes” – one square all guys and the other all girls.
 We squared up right in front of Lee Kopman.
 He looked at us and the rest of the hall, and knew we had the strongest squares on the floor.
 He tried everything to break us down; he threw out calls that weren’t even on the list and formations that would collapse a typical Advanced floor.
 Nothing worked!
 Neither square broke down during the entire tip.
 By the end, the other squares had stopped dancing to cheer us on.
 I was dancing the man’s part and Roy Gotta was my partner, having stuffed rolled-up towels under his vest in the appropriate places.
 This was just one of the many times during the weekend that I had a blast.

 A number of years ago, I called four club nights in a row and then an afternoon Brownie troop “Date with Dad.”
 When I called “four ladies star right, four men star left,” I forgot to tell the little girls to go home (not needed at clubs, but needed with beginners).
 I ended up with a number of squares in which the dads starred left over the girls’ star – a cute pattern I can only use at that type of dance, and which I have done deliberately ever since.